Perfect-Pool/onchain-madness/documentation/OnchainMadnessEntryFactory.md

     - `_poolId`: `uint256` - ID of the pool
     - `_player`: `address` - Address of the player
 - Returns: `uint256` - Amount of PP tokens available for the player

+### iterateBurnYearTokens

+- Description: Iterates through the pools to burn PPS tokens for a given year
+- Arguments:
+    - `_gameYear`: `uint256` - The year to iterate
+- Modifiers:
+    - `whenNotPaused`: Only when contract is not paused
+    - `nonReentrant`: Prevents reentrancy

+### iterateDismissYear

+- Description: Iterates through the pools to dismiss prizes for a given year
+- Arguments:
+    - `_gameYear`: `uint256` - The year to iterate
+- Modifiers:
+    - `whenNotPaused`: Only when contract is not paused
+    - `nonReentrant`: Prevents reentrancy

+### needsToBeBurned

+- Description: Checks if the tokens need to be burned
+- Arguments:
+    - `_gameYear`: `uint256` - The year to check
+- Returns: `bool` - True if the tokens need to be burned, false otherwise

+### needsToBeDismissed

+- Description: Checks if the prize can be dismissed
+- Arguments:
+    - `_gameYear`: `uint256` - The year to check
+- Returns: `bool` - True if the prize can be dismissed, false otherwise

+### getPoolAddress

+- Description: Gets the pool address for a given pool ID
+- Arguments:
+    - `_poolId`: `uint256` - ID of the pool to query
+- Returns: `address` - Address of the pool

+### getPoolId

+- Description: Gets the pool ID for a given pool address
+- Arguments:
+    - `_poolAddress`: `address` - Address of the pool to query
+- Returns: `uint256` - ID of the pool

 ### pause